bharathsudharsan/ML-MCU/README.md

 3. [Breast Cancer](https://www.kaggle.com/uciml/breast-cancer-wisconsin-data) (30 features, 2 classes, 569 samples): Here we train a binary classifier that can find the class names (malignant or benign) based on the input features.
 4. [MNIST Handwritten Digits](http://yann.lecun.com/exdb/mnist/) (64 features, 10 classes, 1797 samples): Here, we extracted data fields for digit 6, with positive and negative samples.
 Then using *Opt-SGD*, we trained a binary classifier on MCUs, that distinguishes digit 6 from other digits, based on the input features.

-5. MNIST Handwritten Digits: This time in a multi-class setting that includes all 10 classes (digits 0 to 9).
-The onboard *Opt-OVO* trained multi-class classifier should distinguish digits, based on the input features.
+5. MNIST Handwritten Digits: This time in a multi-class setting that includes all 10 classes (digits 0 to 9), the onboard *Opt-OVO* trained multi-class classifier should distinguish digits, based on the input features.
-6. [Australian Sign Language signs](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)) (22 features, 95 classes, 6650 samples): Here, the class count is 50 since it contains data of 50 Auslan signs varying from *alive* to *more*.
+6. [Australian Sign Language signs](https://archive.ics.uci.edu/ml/datasets/Australian+Sign+Language+signs+(High+Quality)) (22 features, 95 classes, 6650 samples): Here, the class count is 50 since we extracted the files that contains data of 50 Auslan signs varying from *alive* to *more*.
 Then using *Opt-OVO*, we trained a classifier on MCUs, that distinguish Auslan signs based on the input features.

 ### MCU Boards